isomerpages/moe-peicaisec/_student-development/Student Management/Code of Conduct.md

 <li><p align="justify">Students with late-coming records the previous year, who arrive after 8.00 a.m. and have no valid reasons for being late, will not be allowed to go to class.
 <li><p align="justify">Students who have been issued the late-coming slip are required to submit these slips to their Form Teachers or Subject Teachers for records purposes.
 <li><p align="justify">Students with less than 95% attendance (where absence is without valid medical reasons) may not be allowed to sit for the End-of-Year examinations.
-<li>Poor attendance in school and persistent late-coming may affect the conduct grade and testimonial of the student.</li>
+<li><p align="justify">Poor attendance in school and persistent late-coming may affect the conduct grade and testimonial of the student.
-<li>Curriculum time is of utmost importance, as such, early release from school or absence during curriculum time will not be approved unless it is on compassionate grounds.
-Students are advised to schedule their medical or dental appointmentafter curriculum time.</li>
+<li><p align="justify">Curriculum time is of utmost importance, as such, early release from school or absence during curriculum time will not be approved unless it is on compassionate grounds.
+Students are advised to schedule their medical or dental appointmentafter curriculum time.
-<li>Students who need to be absent from school for an extended period (continuously three or more days) during term time for valid reasons should seek special permission from the Principal/Vice-Principal by filling in a Permission for Curriculum Absence (PCA) form.
-Failing which, absence from school during this period may be considered as truancy.</li>
+<li><p align="justify">Students who need to be absent from school for an extended period (continuously three or more days) during term time for valid reasons should seek special permission from the Principal/Vice-Principal by filling in a Permission for Curriculum Absence (PCA) form.
+Failing which, absence from school during this period may be considered as truancy.
 <ol style="list-style-type: lower-alpha;">
 <li>For planned absences (with valid reasons) from curriculum, application should be submitted at least 2 weeks before.
 The PCA form may be obtained from the school&rsquo;s General Office.</li>
 <li>For last minute request on compassionate grounds, students should approach the General Office directly if in school or notify via their form teachers if not in school.</li>